Cyfrin/foundry-full-course-cu/chronological-updates.md

 Per the [foundry docs](https://book.getfoundry.sh/getting-started/installation#building-from-source)

-3. The exntension used on the video is [Better TOML](https://marketplace.visualstudio.com/items?itemName=bungcip.better-toml) which has being deprecated, so please use [Even Better TOML](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml) instead.
+3. The extension used on the video is [Better TOML](https://marketplace.visualstudio.com/items?itemName=bungcip.better-toml) which has being deprecated, so please use [Even Better TOML](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml) instead.

 # Lesson 7